-This year, I’m using my own creation Paragraphy to practice inferring the correct order of sentences in a paragraph.
-Since I love exposing my students to classic stories, I’ve decided to mine the incredible Project Gutenberg.
-For those who aren’t familiar, Project Gutenberg is a database of public domain writing.
+Let’s practice inferring the correct order of the sentences that make up a paragraph!
+I love exposing my students to classic stories, so I’m using Project Gutenberg to grab interesting text.
+Project Gutenberg is a database of public domain writing.

 I picked The Wonderful Wizard of Oz to grab some paragraphs from.
 Why choose a book below my students’ reading level?
 It makes practicing this particular skill easier plus it is a classic book AND movie that few of my students have experienced.
 This opens up some great possibilities later if I find the class getting intrigued with the sample paragraphs (a few of my students even connected Wicked with our earlier story-remix project).